amardesi/shortener/README.md

 ## Usage

 ## License
-Distributed under the MIT License.
+Distributed under the ISC License.
 See `LICENSE` for more information.